-We’re pleased to announce that as of today, Embark’s genetic health screening includes the variant for Type I Intervertebral Disc Disease (IVDD), often referred to as a slipped or herniated disc.
-This condition is most common in “long and low” breeds like Dachshunds, Corgis, and Basset Hounds.
+Genetic health screening with Embark includes testing for the variant associated with Type I Intervertebral Disc Disease (IVDD), often referred to as a slipped or herniated disc.
+Type I IVDD is most common in “long and low” breeds like Dachshunds, Corgis, and Basset Hounds.
 However, many dogs of all shapes and sizes can be at increased risk for developing a slipped disc.
-Every dog tested with Embark, both past and future, will now receive results for this test in their health panel.
-Armed with that knowledge, owners can take steps to reduce the risk of an IVDD incident in their dogs.

 In 2017, researchers at the University of California, Davis discovered a genetic variant that increases the risk for a slipped disc across many breeds.
 Dogs with two copies of the variant typically appear to have shorter legs and a longer body.
 Note that another variant that causes a similar conformation, called chondrodysplasia (CDPA), was discovered many years ago.
 However, the CDDY variant has a bit more to it.